-Permission from the Program Director via the Internship Coordinator required.
+Permission from the Program Director via the Professional Development Coordinator required.
 This is a required course that offers professional development sessions as a supplement to the internship.
 This course is taken prior to the required internship.

-Permission from Program Coordinator via Internship Coordinator required.
+Permission from Program Director via the Professional Development Coordinator required.
 Internship arranged with host institutions on an individual basis, taking into account the student’s needs, interests, and capacities and the host’s abilities to integrate those with its operation in an educationally useful manner.
 Twenty hours per week over four months or the equivalent.

 Full-time degree candidates only.
 Required for all master’s students.
 Guided independent work culminating in the development of a comprehensive research plan and methodology to produce the culminating master’s essay.

 Interview required.
 Supervised individual apprenticeship to ongoing projects in arts management, arts law, arts and cultural policy.

 Permission from the Program Director required.
 Independent research in arts administration.